TheMonHub/LumiFramework/README.md

-# LumiFramework

 ## LumiFramework: A C++ Framework Library for Desktop Applications
 [![codecov](https://codecov.io/gh/TheMonHub/LumiFramework/graph/badge.svg?token=2YN92BA4JE)](https://codecov.io/gh/TheMonHub/LumiFramework)

-Lumi is a **C++ framework library** meticulously designed to simplify and accelerate the development of **robust, high-performance, and interactive cross-platform desktop applications**.
-It functions as a powerful library that provides the foundational structure and utilities typically found in a full-fledged framework, all while maintaining the flexibility and control characteristic of a well-designed library.
-Lumi's primary goal is to significantly reduce boilerplate code and abstract away common complexities, allowing developers to dedicate their focus to the unique logic and innovation of their applications.

-### Core Philosophy & Features

-Lumi achieves its mission by adhering to a clear philosophy and offering distinct features:

-* **Designed for Low-Level Control with Optional High-Level Framework Features:** Lumi is fundamentally built to provide developers with granular control over low-level aspects of application development.
-Simultaneously, it offers optional higher-level abstractions and framework-like components, such as a core application loop, event handling mechanisms, and rendering pipeline integration.
-This dual approach allows developers to choose their desired level of abstraction, enabling direct low-level manipulation when needed, or leveraging convenient high-level features for rapid development.
+LumiFramework is a C++ library designed to make building cross-platform desktop applications easier and faster.
+It focuses on helping developers create powerful, interactive apps for **Windows, Linux, and macOS** without getting bogged down by complex setup or repetitive code.

+---

+### What LumiFramework Offers

+* **Flexible Control:** Lumi gives you the best of both worlds.
+You can dive deep and control low-level details, or use its built-in features like the **application loop** and **event handling** for quicker development.
-* **A Library Acting as a Framework:** Lumi provides a comprehensive set of building blocks and higher-level abstractions, including a core application loop, event handling mechanisms, and rendering pipeline integration.
-These components are offered as part of the library, allowing developers to adopt as much or as little of the "framework" structure as their project requires.
-You can leverage Lumi for its opinionated defaults for rapid development, or integrate its individual components into an existing architecture.
+* **A Library That Acts Like a Framework:** While it's a library, Lumi provides many components you'd expect from a full framework.
+You're free to use as much or as little of it as your project needs, fitting seamlessly into your existing C++ setup.

-* **Curated Cross-Platform Foundation:** At its heart, Lumi provides robust, cross-platform abstractions for fundamental desktop application elements such as window management, input handling, and graphics context creation.
-It intelligently integrates and builds upon **preselected, battle-tested low-level libraries** (like GLFW) and direct system APIs.
-This eliminates the burden on developers to research, select, and integrate these complex foundational components from scratch, ensuring a stable and performant base.
+* **Ready-Made Foundation:** It handles the tricky parts of cross-platform development, like **window management, input, and graphics**, by integrating reliable libraries like GLFW.
+This means you don't have to research and set these up yourself.

-* **Modularity & Developer Control:** Lumi is built with supreme modularity in mind.
-It is provided as **static libraries**, Unlike monolithic frameworks that often dictate your application's entire architecture, Lumi adapts to *your* application's logic.
-It provides granular, lower-level access, empowering you to easily swap out default implementations, integrate other third-party libraries seamlessly, or inject your own custom solutions precisely where your application demands it.
+* **Highly Modular:** Lumi is built for flexibility.
+It is provided as a **static library**, and you can easily swap out its default parts, or integrate your own custom code and other third-party libraries.
+It adapts to **your application's architecture**, not the other way around.

-* **Empowering C++ Developers:** Lumi is crafted by C++ developers, for C++ developers.
-While it offers essential scaffolding and higher-level abstractions (such as a core application loop and event dispatching), it ensures you remain entirely in charge of your application's unique features and core work.
-Lumi integrates smoothly into your existing C++ environment, empowering you to craft your own application architecture, rendering strategies, and overall logic with **significantly less complexity and a heightened level of focus**.
+* **Built for C++ Developers:** Lumi understands what C++ developers need.
+It provides the essential scaffolding while keeping you in charge of your application's unique logic and features.

+---

-### Vision & Goals
+### Our Vision for LumiFramework

-LumiFramework is born from the desire to make advanced C++ desktop application development more accessible and enjoyable, without compromising on performance or developer control.
-Our vision for LumiFramework is to be:

-* **The Premier Foundation for Desktop C++:** A trusted, reliable, and continuously evolving core for building a diverse range of desktop applications, from powerful utilities to immersive interactive experiences.
-We are explicitly focused on **Windows, Linux, and macOS** as our primary target platforms.

-* **Truly Developer-Centric:** We believe developers should spend their time solving unique problems, not wrestling with boilerplate or rigid framework structures.
-Lumi will always prioritize developer autonomy, offering powerful tools and sensible defaults that can be easily customized or bypassed, ensuring it complements your workflow.

-* **A Catalyst for Innovation:** By simplifying the underlying complexities of cross-platform setup and low-level interactions, Lumi aims to empower developers to bring their unique ideas to life faster, fostering greater innovation within the C++ desktop application space.

-* **Modular & Extensible:** Lumi will consistently strive for maximum modularity, allowing developers to integrate their preferred libraries and custom implementations seamlessly.
-This means Lumi will always be a complementary tool within your existing C++ ecosystem, not a restrictive replacement.
+We want LumiFramework to become the **go-to foundation for C++ desktop development**.
+Our goal is to empower developers to focus on innovation by simplifying underlying complexities, ensuring they spend time solving unique problems rather than battling boilerplate code.
+We believe in providing powerful tools and smart defaults that are always customizable, making Lumi a complementary part of your C++ ecosystem, not a restrictive one.

+---

+### License Information

+LumiFramework is distributed under the terms of the **zlib license**.
+This permissive open-source license allows you to use, modify, and distribute the software freely, even for commercial projects, with minimal restrictions.

+---

 ### Project Status

-LumiFramework is currently in its **active development and execution phase**.
-Our primary focus is on building a robust and stable **core foundation** and establishing its key features.

-At this time, we are **not yet accepting external contributions**.
-We appreciate your interest, and comprehensive contribution guidelines (along with a code of conduct) will be made available once the project reaches a more mature and stable state.
+LumiFramework is currently in **active development**.
+We're focused on building a solid core foundation.
+Please note, we are **not yet accepting external contributions**, but we appreciate your interest!
+Guidelines for contributing will be available once the project is more mature.